jdestradap/mypet/README.md

 # MyPet
-Just a web app, for a our best friend - our pet.
+Just a web app, to find good services for our best friend - our pet =).